gtonra89/Theory-of-Algorithms/README.md

 ## How to Run
 To run the labs or problems sheets copy my repositry<br>
 download the DrRackket IDE from the link below<br>
 https://download.racket-lang.org/<br>

 After you installed follow these steps<br>

+1. Clone this Repositry down and unzip the folder.<br>
+2. Launch Dr Racket.<br>
-Down on bottom of IDE select Language i am using RACKET.<br>
+3. Down on the bottom of IDE select Language i am using RACKET eg rkt files.<br>
-than open file where you downloaded the repo to .<br>
-Run the project<br>
+4. from the DR Racket Menu click "file then open" - proceed to the file location of the unzipped folder and choose which .rkt file you would like to Run
+5. The file will load into Dr Racket IDE and you simply click on the run button in the Dr Racket IDE

 ## Instructions
 The following exercises should be completed in the Racket programming language [1].